fcichos/CompSoft23/source/course-info/.ipynb_checkpoints/exam-checkpoint.rst

 Exam
 ====

 We will close this course with an exam in form of a final project.
 This final project shall be on a topic of your choice or on one of the topics we provide as example topics.
 Each individual student is required to hand in a Jupyter Notebook.
-No group work is allowed.
+No group work is allowed for the final project.

 The final project is in the form of a **portfolio exam** as it consists of **two parts**, which will be equally weighted: